 Bass Drum Pedal.

-In music notation, the line that “bridges” certain note groupings together is often referred to as a beam.
-Eighth notes have single beams, sixteenth notes have double beams, and thirty second notes have three beams.
+In music notation, the line that "bridges" certain note groupings together is often referred to as a beam.
+Eighth notes have single beams, sixteenth notes have double beams, and thirty-second notes have three beams.
 This concept is explained in detail in the Music Notation videos of Drum Ambition.
+You can see the first one free here.

 This refers to the edge of a drum, on which the drum head sits.
 The bearing edge of a drum is normally at an angle, leading to minimal contact between shell and drum head - this increases the resonance of the drum.